 Iceland is such a sparsely populated country, with a total population of just 330,000, making it the most sparsely populated country in Europe.
 60% of these inhabitants live in Reykjavik, and 99% live on the coast.
 Much of the baron landscape in the centre is uninhabitable, and many parts of the coastline are open to the elements, but it’s all available to be explored.

-From Reykjavik, we drove East along the Route 1 ring road that follows the coast.
-It was to be a long journey covering 800 miles, but our tour guide Regna made it exciting with stories of changelings and trolls, and the outstanding views made the journey more than worth it.
+From Reykjavik, you should drive East along the Route 1 ring road that follows the coast towards Jokulsarlon glacier lagoon.
+It was a long journey covering 380km, but our tour guide Regna made it exciting with stories of changelings and trolls, and the outstanding views made the journey more than worth it.

 Our first stop was at Seljalandsfoss (Foss meaning waterfall).
 The river Seljalandsa drops 60m over the cliff face, and you can actually hike behind this waterfall!
 Be careful of your footing, as it can be a bit slippy.
 Also, waterproof trousers are recommended.
 When you walk behind Seljalandsfoss from the right hand side, continue up the rocky path and stairs the other side and they will bring you back down!